kheraananya/databyte/README.md

 Note - You can change the hashtags by changing query = 'WRITE YOUR OWN HASHTAG'

 tweets = api.get_tweets(query = 'Job Opportunities', count = 500)

-Libraries Used
+# Libraries Used

-tweepy textblob
+***tweepy textblob***

-Tweepy - tweepy is the python client for the official Twitter API.
+* Tweepy - tweepy is the python client for the official Twitter API.
-TextBlob - textblob is the python library for processing textual data.
+* TextBlob - textblob is the python library for processing textual data.

-Installation
+# Installation

-Install Tweepy using pip command: pip install tweepy Install TextBlob using pip command: pip install textblob How to run?
+* Install Tweepy using pip command: pip install tweepy
+* Install TextBlob using pip command: pip install textblob

 # python

-Get started with Twitter API by signing up for Twitter Developer Account.
+*Get started with Twitter API by signing up for Twitter Developer Account.
 In order to fetch tweets through Twitter API, you need to register an App through your twitter account.
 Follow this link to register your app.
 Get the API keys.
 Need help, follow this link